 With TestComplete you can test Flash and Flex applications running under Flash Player standalone as well as self-executed Flash and Flex applications.
 For better recognition and exposing of objects of tested Flex applications, we recommend using standalone Flash Player version 10.1.102.64 or later.
-You can download the latest version of Flash Player from Adobe’s web site:

 To run Flash and Flex applications in a web browser, you must install the Adobe Flash Player plugin in it.
 For better recognition and exposing of objects of tested Flex applications, we recommend using Flash Player version 10.1.102.64 or later.
-You can download the latest version of the plugin from Adobe’s web site:

 In order to test your Flash and Flex applications with TestComplete, you do not have to implement Automation API interfaces or change your code in any way.
 TestComplete can expose your application's objects automatically.
 But you may need to make some preparations of the environment or configure the browser you use before the testing.
 You may also need to make some preparations that depend on the testing approach you choose.